yu-lab-vt/ITEC/README.md

 ### Start ITEC Program

-For MATLAB with a graphical user interface(GUI), run `ITEC.mlapp` with MATLAB to start the interface.
+For MATLAB with a graphical user interface(GUI), run `ITEC.mlapp` under `.../ITEC-master/src/` directory with MATLAB to start the interface.

-For remote users, please first follow the guide in ***Set Path and Parameters*** to tune your parameters in `params.csv` under `.../ITEC-master/src/` directory. then run the `demo.m` using the following command:
+For remote users, please first follow the guide in ***Set Path and Parameters*** to tune your parameters in `.../ITEC-master/src/params.csv`. then run the `demo.m` using the following commands:

 ```
 cd YOUR_FOLDER/ITEC-master/src/